 Routine neonatal examination

-- Other screening tests as recommended by the UK National Screening Committee should also be carried out or arranged at this time
+- Other newborn screening tests as recommended by the UK National Screening Committee.
+These should also be carried out or arranged at this time.

 The examination is best conducted in a well-lit, warm, private room with the mother in attendance and able to see and help with what is being done.